matcha-ai/matcha/docs/tensor/utils.md

 > `image(const tensor& a, const std::string& file)`

-Renders tensor image.
-The image dimensions are given by the last two (matrix-wise) axes of input tensor.
+Renders a tensor image.
+The image dimensions are given by the last two (matrix-wise) axes of the input tensor.

 !> Currently, the only supported target format is `.png`.